-- Determine Hydrogeological conditions of the Site, including the groundwater and phreatic surface, subsurface elevations and flow patterns and the interaction with the design and construction of the proposed development. - Review the available background information for the Site obtained from MCR's files, City of Toronto, and architectural drawings. - Estimate the potential temporary dewatering flow rates during construction and assessment of potential impacts on the surrounding environment. - Estimate the long term flow rates from the Private Water Drainage System (PWDS) of the proposed building. - Assess the permitting requirements for both dewatering and discharge with the Ministry of Environment, Conservation and Parks (MECP) and the City of Toronto - Toronto Water (the City), respectively. - Summarize the findings in a Geohydrology Assessment Report.
+- Determine Hydrogeological conditions of the Site, including the groundwater and phreatic surface, subsurface elevations and flow patterns and the interaction with the design and construction of the proposed development. - Review the available background information for the Site obtained from MCR's files, Municipality of Peel, and architectural drawings. - Estimate the potential temporary dewatering flow rates during construction and assessment of potential impacts on the surrounding environment. - Estimate the long term flow rates from the Private Water Drainage System (PWDS) of the proposed building. - Assess the permitting requirements for both dewatering and discharge with the Ministry of Environment, Conservation and Parks (MECP) and the Municipality of Peel, respectively. - Summarize the findings in a Geohydrology Assessment Report.